No Need for the 9-5: How PwC Successfully Built a Culture of Work Flexibility

 Today, flexibility isn’t just a policy at PwC.
 It’s a major part of the company culture that employees live and breathe every day.

 Getting to that point takes time, effort, and a little trial and error.
-Something you can start doing right away is talk about flexibility as much as possible.
-This will help the idea take root in employees’ minds, allowing it to grow into something more than just words on paper.
+Something you can start doing right away is talking about flexibility as much as possible.
+If your company has been more flexible than usual during the pandemic, the seed of the idea is likely already in employees’ minds.
+Now you need it to nurture it to ensure it grows into something more than just words on paper.

 “We started talking about it, using the terminology, and getting our leadership talking about it,” Anne says.
 “In an organization this big, it helps to start infusing the culture with the words, to hear leadership use the terminology, and start to get everybody comfortable with the thing we’re going to do.”